AB-infosec/Projects/SecOps2024/Webserver.md

    - Based on the file structure and code analysis, determined the programming language used for the ransomware.

 ##### Solution
-The ransomware was written in [Programming Language].
+The ransomware was written in [placeholder].

 ### Additional Findings